 EXPERIENCE | EXPLORE | ENGAGE

-Spacious research bridges the gap between academic and artistic research in architecture.
+Spacious research bridges the gap between academic and artistic research in the built environment.

 SPACIOUS RESEARCH